e1ixyz/VisualClaims/README.md

 - Sync every claim to Dynmap with custom colours, configurable line weight, and fill opacity.
 - Public town listings show descriptions, members, alliances, wars, and claim counts.
 - Chunk history keeps a log of who claimed a spot and what alliances/wars were active at the time.
+- Server-wide war mode shows a live scoreboard of wars/alliances, with per-player scoreboard toggles.
 - Territory entry notifications alert town members/owners when someone enters their land.
 - Store towns as JSON on disk for safe restarts and easy editing.
 - Simple permission scheme with an admin bypass for moderators and test servers.